paigeyeung/battlecode22/notes.md

     - future
         - Try mine gold, then try move towards gold, then try mine lead, then try move towards lead
 - Builder
+    - w5
+        - Try to repair prototype building
+        - Try to repair damaged building
+        - Try to build watchtower every 200 turns
+        - Move randomly if there are no my buildings in actionable range
 - Soldier
     - example
         - Try to attack enemy if there’s any around us